miklosme/papers/src/app/home.md

+# Daily Digest (March 27, 2025)

+Buckle up, AI enthusiasts!
+We've got a smorgasbord of multi-agent madness to dive into today.
+Let's kick things off with a bang:

+Are you tired of your AI agents stumbling around like lost tourists?
+Well, [waypoint-based navigation](https://papers.miklos.dev/2503.20078) might just be the GPS they need!
+New research shows this approach can dramatically speed up learning in multi-agent reinforcement learning, especially on those pesky geo-specific terrains.
+It's not just faster – we're talking human-level performance in Counter-Strike scenarios.
+Military simulations, take note!

+But wait, there's more!
+If you've ever tried to coordinate a group of robots on a multi-stop delivery route, you'll love this next one.
+The [CTS-CBS algorithm](https://papers.miklos.dev/2503.20324) tackles the mind-bending problem of collaborative task sequencing and multi-agent pathfinding.
+It's like solving a Rubik's cube while juggling – but for robots.
+This hierarchical approach could be a game-changer for managing complex multi-agent interactions.

+Calling all autonomous vehicle enthusiasts!
+Buckle up for [MA-PMBRL](https://papers.miklos.dev/2503.20462), a new algorithm that's taking the wheel in multi-agent decision-making for connected autonomous vehicles.
+It's pessimistic (in a good way!), efficient, and comes with theoretical guarantees.
+This could be the secret sauce for making self-driving cars play nice together on our roads.

+Now, let's shine a light on nanophotonics!
+[MetaChat](https://papers.miklos.dev/2503.20479) is revolutionizing the design of metasurfaces using a multi-agent framework.
+It's like having a team of AI experts collaborating in real-time, translating your wildest photonic dreams into reality.
+This could accelerate innovation in ways we've only dreamed of!

+But wait, there's more!
+We've got optimal control strategies for [robot rendezvous](https://papers.miklos.dev/2503.20723), balancing efficiency and energy consumption.
+It's like choreographing a robot flash mob, but with math!

+Finally, for the social choice theorists out there, we're diving deep into the [aggregation of agent costs](https://papers.miklos.dev/2503.20772) in multi-agent systems.
+It's not just about adding things up – the choice of social cost function can make or break your system's fairness and efficiency.

+That's all for now, folks!
+Keep your neural networks firing, and we'll catch you next time with more cutting-edge AI research!

 # Daily Digest (March 26, 2025)

 Hold onto your neural networks, AI enthusiasts!
 We've got a thrilling lineup of cutting-edge research that's pushing the boundaries of multi-agent systems and AI capabilities.
 Let's dive right in!